Who are we?

 We have a specific and specialist focus on Northern Israel.
 Our programs and services are adapted to 90 localities of different sizes and sectors.

 Northern Goals has expertise in working with the Israeli-Arab sector in the North, which comprises 57% of the region’s population and is made up of several distinct communities.
+Moreover, the same sector makes up over 50% of its workforce.

 What is our impact?